-Once you find the file that contains your icon, select it and click or tap on Open.
+If you chose to browse, find the file that contains your icon, select it, and click or tap on Open.

-When you are done, click or tap on OK.
+Select the icon you want if more are available, and then click or tap OK.

 Now, in the “Desktop Icon Settings” window, you can see that your icon replaced the old one.

-TIP: If you want to revert to the default icons displayed by Windows 10 for its standard shortcuts, read How to restore default Windows shortcuts and their icons.
+TIP: If you want to revert to the default icons displayed by Windows for its standard shortcuts, read How to restore the desktop icons in Windows 10 and Windows 11.

 TIP: You can also change the icon for a removable drive.
-To learn more, read: How to set a custom icon and label for removable drives in Windows.
+To learn more, read: How to change a drive's name and icon in Windows.

 Changing the icons for your shortcuts can be both useful and aesthetically pleasing.
 Before you close this page, we are curious to know which shortcut icon you wanted to replace.
 Did you feel like your desktop icons needed a makeover, or was it just one icon that was getting on your nerves?
 Let us know in a comment below.